remnrem/luna-doc/docs/ref/manipulations.md

 _Rectifies a signal_

-This commands sets all values of an EDF signal to their absolute values.
+This command sets all values of an EDF signal to their absolute values.
 It is primarily designed for use working with other functions such as `HILBERT` and `PEAKS`, to build up larger processing procedures.

 <h3>Parameters</h3>